minucas/bigcont/solr/README.md

 It’s important to know that you really shouldn’t care which node in a shard is the current leader and shouldn’t try to control it.
 SolrCloud was designed so that any host for a shard could be the leader, and a new leader can be elected automatically.

+### Creating shards and replicas

+When creating a collection in SolrCloud we can adjust the creation command.
+Some of the parameters are mandatory, some of them have defaults and can be overwritten.
+The two main parameters we are interested in are the number of shards and the replication factor.
+The former tells Solr how to divide the collection – how many distinct pieces (shards) our collection will be split into.
+For example, if we say that we want to have four shards Solr will divide the collection into four pieces, with each piece having about 25% of the documents.
+The replication factor on the other hand dictates the number of physical copies that each shard will have.
+So, when replication factor is set to 1, only leader shards will be created.
+If replication factor is set to 2 each leader will have one replica, if replication factor is set to 3 each leader will have two replicas and so on.

+By default, Solr will put one shard of a collection on a given node.
+If we want to have more shards than the number of nodes we have in the SolrCloud cluster, we need to adjust the behavior, which we also can do by using Collections API.
+Of course, Solr will try to spread the shards evenly around the cluster, but we can also adjust that behavior by telling Solr on which nodes shards should be created.

 ## Getting started with Solr